sirisian/ecmascript-types/README.md

 Any class where at least one public or private field is typed is automatically sealed.
 (As if Object.seal was called on it).
 A frozen Object prototype is used as well preventing any modification except writing to fields.

 If every field is typed with a value type then instances can be treated like a value type in arrays and are backed by contiguous memory.
-When allocated as ```shared``` the backing storage is a SharedArrayBuffer, allowing instances or arrays of them to be shared among web workers.
+When allocated as ```shared``` the backing storage is a SharedArrayBuffer, allowing instances or arrays of them to be shared among web workers. ```shared``` applies to any value type, not only an aggregate: a ```shared uint32``` or ```shared float64``` binding or field is placed in shared storage directly, which is what lets ```Atomics``` operate on it by reference.

 ```js
 class A { // can be treated like a value type